zichongkao/selectstarsql/longtail.md

     data-solution="SELECT 0 IS NOT NULL AND '' IS NOT NULL "></sql-exercise>
 </div>

 At this point, our best solution for finding table length is `COUNT(my_column)`.
 But what if `my_column` has `NULL`s in it?
 Worse still, what if all the columns have some indeterminate number of `NULL`s?
 The solution is `COUNT(*)`.
 This is reminiscent of `SELECT *` where the `*` represents all columns.
 In practice `COUNT(*)` counts rows as long as *any one* of their columns is non-null.
-This helps us find table length because a table shouldn't have rows that are completely null.
+This helps us find table lengths because a table shouldn't have rows that are completely null.
 Note that other aggregate functions don't work on `*`.
 After all, some of the columns may not be numeric-valued.

 <sql-exercise
   data-question="Find the total number of executions in the dataset."